underHA/nwhacks-2022/README.md

 ## Challenges we ran into

--Learning how to make dynamic websites<br>
+- Learning how to make dynamic websites<br>
--Optimizing audio processing time<br>
+- Optimizing audio processing time<br>
--Increasing efficiency of server
+- Increasing efficiency of server

 ## Accomplishments that we're proud of

--Made an aesthetic user interface <br>
+- Made an aesthetic user interface <br>
--Distributing work efficiently<br>
+- Distributing work efficiently<br>
--Good organization and integration of many APIs
+- Good organization and integration of many APIs

 ## What we learned

--Multithreading <br>
+- Multithreading <br>
--How to use continuous audio input<br>
+- How to use continuous audio input<br>
--React hooks<br>
+- React hooks<br>
--Animations<br>
+- Animations<br>
--Figma
+- Figma

 ## What's next for Pitch.ai

--Faster and more accurate picture, keyword and caption generation<br>
+- Faster and more accurate picture, keyword and caption generation<br>
--”Present mode”<br>
+- ”Present mode”<br>
--Integrate a database to save your generated presentation<br>
+- Integrate a database to save your generated presentation<br>
--Customizable templates for slide structure, color, etc.<br>
+- Customizable templates for slide structure, color, etc.<br>
--Build our own web scraping API to find images
+- Build our own web scraping API to find images